BCom International Economic Groupings Notes Study Material

 (a) To promote the welfare of the peoples of South Asia and to improve their quality of life;

-(b) To accelerate economic growth, social progress and cultural development in the region and to provide all individuals the opportunity to live in dignity and to realise their full potentials;
+(b) To accelerate economic growth, social progress and cultural development in the region and to provide all individuals with the opportunity to live in dignity and to realise their full potential;

 (c) To promote and strengthen collective self-reliance among the countries of South Asia;